SEO translators are in increasing demand among translation clients in this digital age. So, how can you train to become one?

 3. SEO training

-You can start by learning the basics of SEO and how to write for the web.
+Start by learning the basics of SEO and how to write for the web.
 That way you can use SEO copywriting techniques when you translate.
 That may be all you need.
-Perhaps all the client wants is for you to translate the text while being mindful of their already-identified keywords.
+Perhaps all the client wants is for you to translate the text while being mindful of the keywords they’ve already identified.

 The next step in your SEO training is to dig more deeply into the topic, which can get very technical.
 There are numerous facets to SEO, from making sure site design is optimised during website development, to learning how to identify keywords and implement an SEO strategy.
 There’s a lot of ongoing monitoring involved: gathering data, analysing it and then designing and implementing new strategies.
 It’s a never-ending circular process.

 Topics I’ve studied include learning how to use Google Analytics, Google Adwords and Google Tag Manager.
+On top of this I’ve investigated and used a range of SEO software.
+I started by using the free Google training and subscribing to Lynda.com.
+As I progressed, I invested in more specialist training run by SEO specialists.
 As an SEO translator, you don’t necessarily need to do any of this.
-But having a global understanding of what is involved in SEO will help you do your job better.
+But having a global understanding of what’s involved in SEO will help you do your job better.
 You can also implement everything you learn in your own translation business.

 And there you have the triangle that forms the basis of being an SEO translator.
 This, of course, assumes you’re already a qualified translator.
 If you’re not, you may like to check out our translation courses and workshops and do your free level test.